2008 United States House of Representatives elections in New York: District 26

 Republican incumbent Thomas M. Reynolds retired, leaving this an open seat.
 In an upset victory, Amherst environmental lawyer Alice Kryzan won the Democratic primary against Iraq War veteran Jonathan Powers and maverick millionaire Jack Davis.
-The Republican nominee was businessman Christopher Lee.
-CQ Politics forecasted the race as 'Leans Republican'.
-Lee prevailed.

-Republican businessman Christopher J. Lee (R) won the seat running against Democratic lawyer Alice Kryzan (148,607 to 109,615), even though several analysts rated the race as a toss-up or leaning Democratic.
+The Republican nominee was businessman Christopher Lee.Republican nominee Christopher J. Lee (R) defeated Democrat Alice Kryzan by a wide margin, 55% to 40.5%, even though several analysts rated the race as a toss-up.

 Alice Kryzan, an environmental attorney, won the Democratic party primary election on Tuesday, September 9, 2008.
-She ran against Jon Powers, an Iraq war vet and the endorsed Democratic candidate, as well as wealthy industrialist Jack Davis.
+She ran against Jon Powers, an Iraq war veteran and the endorsed Democratic candidate, as well as wealthy industrialist Jack Davis.
 The primary was notable for its large negative ad content, most heavily by self-financed Davis against Powers.
 Kryzan upset the conventional wisdom with a surprise win, partially on the strength of a last-minute TV ad characterizing the other two candidates as squabbling.
 A major selling point Kryzan used was that both of her primary rivals were former Republicans.
 Powers remained on the Working Families Party ballot line despite endorsing Kryzan and attempting to get himself removed after having moved out of state.
 The Republican party brought a lawsuit to prevent the line from being given to Kryzan.
 However, the presence of Powers on the ballot made no difference to the outcome of the race as the number of votes his ballot line received was much smaller than the margin of victory for Lee.
 Republican Chris Lee was the only candidate running for the party nomination and was endorsed by incumbent Representative Tom Reynolds.
 Operatives within the party also reportedly tried to recruit several other high-profile candidates, including WIVB-TV anchor Don Postles, a registered independent, which led to Postles having to issue an on-air rejection of their efforts.